 Comprehensive professional services for the establishment and maintenance of a representative office in Bangkok

 PUGNATORIUS Ltd. is a Bangkok-based specialist provider of bespoke transactional legal and tax advice in the corporate and property legal and taxation industry sectors.
-The law firm has a broad scope of experiences to set-up a representative office, to advise on tax issues and, as the case may be, to close down this type of dependent foreign legal entity in Thailand.
+It has a broad scope of experiences to set-up a representative office, to advise on tax issues and, as the case may be, to close down this type of dependent foreign legal entity in Thailand.
 The law firm advises in the structuring of representative office operations in Thailand, supports in the registration of the representative office with the local authorities, and accomplishes the tax registration with the Revenue Department.
 The law firm advises on ongoing compliance requirements, assists regarding visa and work permit applications, offers banking introduction for local Thai bank accounts, recommends affiliated accounting service providers and auditors.
 Also, it provides regular repoffice secretary services.